A linear-algebraic formulation of dimensional analysis with constraints: Review of Buckingham's pi theorem

 Before generalizing to constrained systems, we introduce a useful decomposition of the space of logarithmic variables.

-From Eq.~\eqref{eq:delta-log-pi}, any dimensionless quantity does not change when the change of ${\bm y} $ takes the form of $\delta {\bm y} = A^\top {\bm \lambda}$, namely $\delta {\bm y} \in \im A^\top$.
-We refer to $\im A^\top$ as the {\it scaling direction}, and decompose the space of $\delta {\bm y}$ into this scaling direction and one perpendicular to it: \eq{ {\mathbb R}^n = \im A^\top \oplus \ker A. } Note that $(\im A^\top)^\perp = \ker A$ from the fundamental theorem of linear algebra~\cite{Strang}.
-We call the second part in Eq.~\eqref{eq:decomp1} the {\it dimensionless direction}, since motion along this subspace changes dimensionless combinations and does not correspond to scaling transformations.
+By Eq.~\eqref{eq:delta-log-pi}, any dimensionless quantity is unchanged under variations of the form $\delta{\bm y}=A^\top{\bm\lambda}$, namely variations in $\im A^\top$.
+We call $\im A^\top$ the scaling direction and decompose the space of variations into this direction and its orthogonal complement: \eq{ {\mathbb R}^n = \im A^\top\oplus\ker A. } The equality $(\im A^\top)^\perp=\ker A$ follows from the fundamental theorem of linear algebra~\cite{Strang}.
+We call the second component in Eq.~\eqref{eq:decomp1} the dimensionless direction, since motion along it changes dimensionless combinations and does not correspond to a scaling transformation.